EpicBart02/BST-Hash-Project/ProjectTemplate (2).md

 ************************

 # Mini-project report
-Members: Sedra Altunji and Abdul Rahman
+Members: Sedra Altunji and Abdul Rahman Racheed
-Program: CTMAT and
+Program: CTMAT and NGDPV
-Course: 1DT901
+Course: 1DT901 and 1DV501
 Date of submission: 2022-11-06